JavaDevlpr/shopbabyproducts/README.md

 Prerequisites

-A csv file reuire which has data for shops, products they are selling and price.
+A csv file require which has data for shops, products they are selling and price.
 The project is created using JSP/Servlet so nothing else required.

 Data File data.csv